janko/flickr-objects/README.md

 ticket.photo.id #=> "232594385"
 ```

-## Attributes
+## Attributes and methods

-For the list of attributes that Flickr objects have, the best place to look at
+For the list of attributes and methods that Flickr objects have, the best place to look at
 is the source code.
+The source code is delibarately written in a way that it's
+really easy to read, even for someone who doesn't have experience in looking into other
+people's code.

 For example, list of common attributes that `Flickr::Photo`
 and `Flickr::Video` have can be found in [`lib/flickr/objects/media.rb`]("https://github.com/janko-m/flickr-objects/blob/master/lib/flickr/objects/media.rb").

 ![Flickr::Media](http://farm9.staticflickr.com/8195/8133340670_38c60aaca7.jpg)